enso-org/enso-archive/doc/design/engine/engine-services.md

 The binary protocol currently only supports a single type of communication
 pattern:

-- **Push:** Messages containing data are pushed from the engine to the client in response to operations performed using the textual protocol.
+- **Push:** Messages containing data are pushed in response to operations performed using the textual protocol.

 ### Binary Protocol Transport
 The binary protocol uses [flatbuffers](https://github.com/google/flatbuffers)